AryanAAB/RhythmRealm/README.md

 - **Real-Time Communication**: Agora.io
 - **Music Generation and Visualization**: Magenta.js

+## Key Features

+1) User Authentication and Profiles
+- Secure user registration and login using JWT.
+- Comprehensive user profiles displaying instruments played, vocal skills, and music listening preferences.
+- Options to update and manage personal music preferences easily.

+2) Music Preferences and Instrument Categories
+- Categorized checkboxes for different types of music instruments and listening tastes.
+- Expandable catageories for detailed selection and easy navigation.

+3) Playlist Management
+- Create and manage personalized playlists with an intuitive interface.
+- Add tracks to playlists with options to select from a variety of music tracks.

+4) Event Management
+- Create, update, and manage music-related events.
+- RSVP to events and see who else is attending.

+5) Music Collaboration
+- Post friend requests for musicians to jam with and find collaborators based on music preferences.

+6) Real-Time Interaction
+- Real-time user interaction with Agora.io.

+7) Music Generation and Visualization
+- Generate new music sequences from a given sequence using Magenta.js.
+- Visualize generated music in a user-friendly interface.
+- Download the music generated.

 ## Installation

 Make sure you have a database in MongoDB Atlas, OpenCage Geocoding, and Agora.
 You can create one by visiting the following links.